YVZYLDZ11/Python/README.md

-index()	Returns the index of the first element with the specified value insert()	Adds an element at the specified position pop()	Removes the element at the specified position
+index()	Returns the index of the first element with the specified value insert()	Adds an element at the specified position pop()	Removes the element at the specified position remove()	Removes the item with the specified value

 TUPLES